The Ultimate Guide on How To Clean and Get Rid Of Mold

 Method:

-Step 2: Make a solution of 1 teaspoon dish soap to 2 cups water and use the spray bottle to apply it to the wood.
+Step 2: Make a solution of 1 teaspoon dish soap to 2 cups water and spray it on.

-Mold is rarely a big problem on painted wooden surfaces, because of the protective barrier the paint creates.
-Vinegar and peroxide will prevent it from returning, but make sure to address the underlying cause.
-Painted wood isn’t mold’s first choice for a home, so it’s likely there’s an issue with damp in that area.
+Mold is rarely a big problem on painted wood thanks to that barrier.
+Vinegar and peroxide keep it from returning, but address the underlying cause — painted wood isn’t mold’s first choice, so there’s likely a damp issue nearby.

 The Ultimate Guide on How To Clean and Get Rid Of Mold

-Leather might be a luxury product, but it’s extremely susceptible to mold growth.
-However if you discover mold on your recliner or favorite boots, all is not lost.
-Here’s how to clean the mold and stop it from coming back.
+Leather is a luxury product but extremely susceptible to mold.
+If you find it on your recliner or favorite boots, all isn’t lost — here’s how to clean it and stop it coming back.

 You’ll need: